![]() | ![]() |

 town that pursued me, but that deal ended up falling through on the day the

 contract was to be signed.
 Just a little annoying.
 Sacramento was a big transitional market, in that I showed up with nothing, but had developed my show enough to spark interest by some of the biggest stations in the country.
 David Hall (while at KFI/Los Angeles), John Mainelli (while at WABC/New York), and Phil Boyce (while at WJR/Detroit) all come to mind as being helpful and supportive.
 Upon initial contact from all three, my first reaction always was "are you sure you have the right number?"
 Small side note; That station that was pursuing me after I was replaced with syndication had tried to contact me before I signed a contract with my then-present employer.
 The pursuing station's operations manager left a message for me with our receptionist, but it was somehow "intercepted", so I didn't learn of their interest in me until AFTER I had signed an urgently prepared preliminary agreement with my present station.
 I was loyal, but I was also making peanuts, and my station was delaying the signing of the agreed upon amended contract, which delayed the activation of my new salary and bonuses.
 This went on for 6 weeks, so I had a friend of mine call up our receptionist and leave a message for me saying he was from the other station.
 Five minutes after I showed up for work that afternoon, the General Manager called me on his car phone---while on his way to the dentist---to ask when we can finally get this deal signed.
 I was stunned at how easy that was.
 I was pissed, but you also couldn't wipe the smile off my face for 4 hours.
-I

-day was one of the happiest days of my life.
 During the next 8 months, I did

 a lot of fill-in